 Melatonin & L-Theanine

 An amino acid found in tea leaves, L-Theanine is another component that is helpful for sleep.
-Promoting a healthy calmness without drowsiness, it is thought to reduce blood pressure and relieve stress, an anxiolytic that works to reduce anxiety.
+Promoting a healthy calmness without drowsiness, it is thought to reduce blood pressure and relieve stress, as it works to reduce anxiety.
 It’s been described as inducing a state of “wakeful relaxation” through enhancing alpha brain waves.
-L-Theanine can also be inhaled, found in the LUVV Air CALM, RISE, and ZEN.

 Three natural remedies to stress that can facilitate falling and staying asleep include chamomile, valerian root, and passionflower.
 These extracts are calming herbal remedies that, especially with their powers combined, can help to melt anxiety that can be detrimental to both the immune system and your sleep.
 Chamomile has been used for thousands of years to help people relax, fall asleep and settle upset stomachs.
 Passionflower also is thought to soothe stomach problems that can impact sleep, and also boosts GABA in the brain to relieve anxiety before bed.
-Valerian root also affects GABA receptors to have the same effect, and is also thought to relieve headaches.
-These extracts can be found in both the LUVV Air CALM and ZEN.
+Valerian root can also have the same effect, and is also thought to relieve headaches.

 Essential oils are awesome for improving sleep quality, with lavender being one of the best because of its anxiety relieving capabilities.
 It’s known to be one of the most effective natural remedies for stress, great for relaxation.
-For a nightcap or just for a calm feeling during a stressful day, LUVV Essentials Relax is a quick and easy way to smell and/or breathe the sweet aromas of lavender essential oil.
+For a nightcap or just for a calm feeling during a stressful day, the aroma of lavender is a quick and easy fix.

 For all of human history, people have used the earth and its abundant resources for their healing properties.
 A perfect example of this is the Elderberry plant. to An underrated supplement that has recently become more popular, elderberry is packed with antioxidants and vitamins to bolster the body in its fight against different invaders.
 Elderberry extract has been used medicinally for centuries to fight infections and boost overall immunity.
 While it is mostly known as an assistant in remedying colds and the flu, people have also considered elderberry supplements in helping to treat chronic fatigue, headaches, high cholesterol, sinus and upper respiratory infections, along with tons of other conditions.